amoghyermalkar123/selectstar/README.md

 ## SelectStar
-SelectStar is a minimalistic personal query management app It helps you -
+SelectStar is a minimalistic personal query management app which helps you -
   * Add a query
   * Delete a query
   * View All Queries